alexandertrefz/essence/packages/website/diagnostics.md

 are DECIDED before they are read, and deciding one is a Match rather than a dot — so there is no path spelling for them at all.
 Write the Function literal the path would have stood for and decide the value inside it.

+### `path-key-outside-combination`

+A dotted key was written in a Record Literal — `{ server.port = 8080 }`.
+A path
+reaches into a value that is already there, and a Literal writes its members from nothing, so there is no `server` under the key to reach into.

+Either write the whole member — `{ server = { port = 8080, host = "db" } }` —
+or update a value that already has one: `{ config with server.port = 8080 }`.

+A path key is legal in an update's key list and nowhere else.
+In particular it is not yet legal in a partial Argument, which is a Record Literal standing where a Record Parameter is expected; that is a follow-up, and until it lands the Literal has to be written whole.

 ### `uncombinable-types`